mikebski/resume/resume-developer.md

 Implemented an internal web-based tool to facilitate communication between sales and engineering staff.
 Engineering required a workflow that would allow requests to be submitted, approved, designed and accepted.
 The workflow needed to be simple, web-based, and allow reporting on performance indicators.
 The application was written using Spring MVC and Spring Data running in a Tomcat container with a SQL Server repository.

-**2012-2015: Invarios**
+**2012-2015: Invariosi**

-Participated in development and implementation of a customized ETL tool for enterprise Access Control systems.
+Lead development and implementation of a customized ETL tool for enterprise Access Control systems.
 The Java tool was based on Pentaho's PDI application with custom steps that we developed.
 Plugins included a PDI step to transform images to a size and format appropriate for storage in Active Directory and a database update step that logged every change to a database record during an update for auditing reports.
 This software was implemented at several enterprise client sites and is a part of the company product portfolio.

 **2013-2015: Company Timesheets**

-Designed and implemented a web-based timesheet system for the company.
+Lead developer for a web-based timesheet system for the company.
 Implemented a timesheet system to allow all remote employees to enter timesheet data into our SharePoint site.
 This included a custom workflow to require management approval of time entries.
 Once time was approved by management, the data was then imported into a data warehouse and was available for import into the company ERP system.
 The SharePoint UI piece was written with JQuery/JQuery UI for the front-end and used SharePoint lists via the Javascript API for the data storage.
 The imported data was stored in a SQL server and the front-end was a Spring Web MVC application in a Tomcat container using OrmLite for data access.

 **June 2015: Service Ticket Portal**